 Graduating students please note: in order to attend the commencement ceremony, you must indicate that you are participating on your Graduation Application in WINGS Express.
 Your status to walk at graduation can be updated and/or changed until Friday, March 29, 2019.

 In the event that you lose your tickets, duplicate tickets are not an option.
 You may go to the Wright State University Nutter Center Box Office on Monday, April 29, when the surplus tickets will be available.
 You will only be able to collect the number of tickets that are announced on/after Friday, April 26, 2019.
 Distribution begins on Monday, April 29, 2019.

 Ticketing Frequently Asked Questions

-Fall graduation applications (and the application fee, which is not related to Commencement) are due September 7, 2018.
-Graduates have until November 9 to decide if they are going to attend Commencement.
+Spring graduation applications (and the application fee, which is not related to Commencement) are due January 25, 2019.
+Graduates have until March 29, 2019, to decide if they are going to attend Commencement.
 There is no charge to attend Commencement.

-We have estimated the number of graduates that will walk at Commencement in December.
-Graduates are eligible for one ticket for themselves and 10 tickets for guests.
-It will be announced on or about December 7 if additional tickets are available and how many each graduate is eligible to receive.
+We have estimated the number of graduates that will walk at Commencement in May.
+Graduates are eligible for one ticket for themselves and 4 tickets for guests.
+It will be announced on or after April 26 if additional tickets are available and how many each graduate is eligible to receive.

 The graduate must present a photo ID when picking up their tickets.
 Alternatively, someone other than the graduate may pick up the tickets, however, they must present both the student’s photo ID as well as their own photo ID.